mincong-h/algorithm/README.md

   Comparison will fail when the integer itself is one of these values.
 - Risk of overflow?

+2D Array:

+- Coordinate (x, y) or (i, j): which position is (0, 0), what direction is the axes?
+It's easy to draw diagram on whitebroad using (x, y) like in Math.
+But in the program, it's easier to use (i, j).

 [leetcode]: https://leetcode.com
 [hackerrank]: http://hackerrank.com